dmiotti/Random-Guys/README.md

 This app is using CoreData in order to save as many users the device can.

-The only non-Apple provided framework is [Masonry](https://github.com/SnapKit/Masonry), used for an simpler use of AutoLayout.
+I'm using those following non-Apple provided frameworks: [Masonry](https://github.com/SnapKit/Masonry), [SDWebImage](https://github.com/rs/SDWebImage)

-The project took me about 5 hours.
+The project took me about 5 hours and a half.

 ## Setup